-Use the Reminders app to keep track of everything you have to do!
+Use tasks in the Reminders app to keep track of everything you have to do!

 We can all be forgetful.
 Whether it's a grocery list, tasks for a big project, or just remembering to send some emails and make some calls, sometimes we forget some important items on our to-do list.
-Luckily for all of us, the Reminders app is perfect for reminding you of the tasks you want to complete.
+Luckily for all of us, the Reminders app in iOS 15 is perfect for reminding you of the tasks you need to complete.

 Reminders is more than just making a to-do list.
-You can set up scheduled times for your iPhone to remind you of certain tasks, you can get your phone to remind you of a certain task when you leave or enter a location, and you can even set reminders to repeat so you can remember to do something monthly, weekly, or even daily.
-Here's how to all that and more in Reminders!
+You can set up scheduled times for your iPhone to remind you of certain tasks, you can get reminders of a task when you leave or enter a location, and you can even set reminders to repeat so you can remember to do something monthly, weekly, or even daily.
+Once you learn how to create tasks in the Reminders app, your best iPhone will be even better!
+Here's how to do all that and more in Reminders.

-- How to add a recurring scheduled task in Reminders on iPhone and iPad

-- How to add a location-based alert in Reminders for iPhone and iPad

-- How to add a messaging task in Reminders on iPhone and iPad
+How to create a task in Reminders

-To get started in Reminders you add a task to the app.
+To get started with Reminders in iOS 15, you add a task to the app.
 This task can be anything and can be as detailed or not as you want — whatever is going to remind you of what you want to get done.

 - Launch Reminders from the Home screen.